 - Use the OwnID Console to create an OwnID application

-An OwnID application connects your website's identity management system with the OwnID widget in the front end.
+An OwnID application connects your website's identity platform with the OwnID widget in the front end.
 First, you integrate with CDC when creating the application.
 This OwnID application is then assigned a unique

-- Open the OwnID Console and create an account or log in to an existing account.
+- Open the OwnID Console and create an account or log into an existing account.